wowashuwow/wowashuwow.github.io/_pages/about.md

 What about you?
 What are your hobbies? (email me)

-In my free time, I do B2B writing for work.
+In my free time, I craft case studies for work.
 I believe work is something you do in your free time to practice your intellect and curiosity; after you keep fit and have fun with your life.
 Not the other way around.

 (*There isn't a single day that goes by when I don't fear being cancelled for saying what I just said, but it's important, someone needs to say it, so there, I said it.*)

 **How did I get into writing?** Well, it's a long story, but this is the tl;dr version-

-Three years into my engineering degree, I had had enough.
+Three years into my engineering degree, I was frustrated.
+I had a good analytical mind, but I had always loved creativity more.
 So I dropped out to pursue my life-long dream of becoming a writer.
-I didn't end up writing any New York Times bestsellers, but I did pretty okay (money-wise), first as a freelance content writer mostly writing affiliate buying guides, and then as a full-time writer in the marketing team of a WordPress development agency.
-Two years into my writing journey, I realized I'm no Bill Gates, so I went back to college to get that piece of paper.
+I didn't end up writing any New York Times bestsellers, but I did pretty okay (money-wise), first as a freelance content writer mostly writing affiliate buying guides, and later as a full-time marketing writer at an enterprise WordPress agency.
+Two years into my writing journey, I realized I'm not Bill Gates and a degree can be quite handy after all, so I went back to college to get the piece of paper.
 I have it now, and it's still a piece of paper.

-Anyway, now I work as a Creative Copywriter for B2B businesses on freelance and contract bases.
+Anyway, now I work as a case study specialist for web agencies on freelance and contract bases.
 (Yep, one basis, multiple bases.
 English can sound... suboptimal at times.)

 But enough about me!
 What are you waiting for?
 Holler a hi at me on my email!
 Let's have an actual conversation.
 You could start by telling me about your [favorite TV shows](/tv-list/).